coreos/docs/os/booting-on-ec2.md

     </div>
     <div class="tab-pane active" id="stable">
       <div class="channel-info">
         <p>The Stable channel should be used by production clusters.
-Versions of CoreOS are battle-tested within the Beta and Alpha channels before being promoted.
-Current version is CoreOS {{site.stable-channel}}.</p>
+Versions of Container Linux are battle-tested within the Beta and Alpha channels before being promoted.
+The current version is Container Linux {{site.stable-channel}}.</p>
         <a class="btn btn-link btn-icon-left co-p-docs-rss" href="{{site.baseurl}}/dist/aws/aws-stable.json"><span class="fa fa-rss"></span>View as json feed</a>
       </div>
       <table>